Thanks for sending through the link for the photos - they're absolutely brilliant and we're having a job choosing which ones to have!

 Daneeka & Tom

-Wokefield Park Mortimer near Reading in Berkshire is a wedding venue with which Peter is very familiar having worked there many times over several years shooting weddings corporate events and parties - and it is within walking distance of his Burghfield Common base!
+Wokefield Estate (formerly known as Wokefield Park) Mortimer near Reading in Berkshire is a wedding venue with which Peter is very familiar having worked there many times over several years shooting weddings corporate events and parties - and it is within walking distance of his Burghfield Common base!

-Wokefield Park is easy to travel to being a very short hop from junction 11 of the M4 and just a few miles north of the M3.
+The Wokefield Estate is easy to travel to being a very short hop from junction 11 of the M4 and just a few miles north of the M3.
 It has plenty of free onsite car parking.

 Weddings take place in the Mansion House and there are three rooms licensed for ceremonies including high numbers in the Maple Restaurant.
 It is also possible to have a marquee in the grounds.
 The Newbury registrars are responsible for the legal side.
 Most of the Newbury staff are easy going and present no "problem" for professional photographers and videographers; a couple are rather more old-fashioned and restrictive and you may wish to have a word with the register office staff about the coverage you wish to achieve before the day.